luiswirth/bsc-thesis/src/matter/ddf.typ

 == Cochains

+The discretization of a differential $k$-form is a $k$-cochain.
 A $k$-cochain $omega$ is a real-valued function $omega: Delta_k (mesh) -> RR$ on the $k$-skeleton $Delta_k (mesh)$ of the mesh $mesh$ @whitney:geointegration.

-A rank $k$ differential $k$-form, becomes a $k$-cochain, defined on the simplices of dimension $k$ of the mesh.

-Simplicial cochains arise naturally from the combinatorial structure of a simplical complex.
-A simplicial cochain is dual to a simplicial chain.
+Simplicial cochains arise naturally from the combinatorial structure of a simplical complex, they are the duals of simplicial chains.
 Simplicial cochains are also the fundamental combinatorial object in *discrete exterior calculus* (DEC) @crane:ddg.

 One can represent this function on the simplices, using a list of real values that are ordered according to the global numbering of the simplices.